typesafehub/prod-suite-management-doc/guides/k8s-microservices/src/main/paradox/index.md

 ##### Service

-A [Service](https://kubernetes.io/docs/concepts/services-networking/service/) provides the means to expose TCP and UDP ports to other pods within the cluster.
+A [Service](https://kubernetes.io/docs/concepts/services-networking/service/) provides the means to expose TCP and UDP ports to other pods within the cluster, and it integrates with DNS so that they can be discovered via a DNS SRV lookup.
+Chirper uses `Service` definitions so that its services can communicate with each other.

-Chirper requires TCP ports to be exposed for Akka remoting.
-This is done using a `Service` declaration.
-The exposed port will be used by `StatefulSet` declarations to bootstrap the Akka cluster.

-Chirper also exposes various HTTP endpoints from the microservices defined within the Chirper itself.
-The TCP port for each service is also exposed using `Service` declaration.
-The name `http-lagom-api` is used as the name thereby allowing these endpoints to be looked up via Kubernetes DNS using DNS SRV lookup.

 ##### Ingress